Minimum Width for Deep, Narrow MLP: A Diffeomorphism Approach: Introduction

-Our contributions are as follows: \begin{itemize} \item We prove that deep narrow MLPs of width $d$ with Leaky-ReLU activation function can approximate any $C^2$-diffeomorphisms on $\mathbb{R}^d$. \item For more general activation functions, we prove that deep narrow MLPs of width $d+1$ and $d+2$ with ReLU and general activation function, respectively, can approximate any $C^2$-diffeomorphisms on $\mathbb{R}^d$ \item Building on the above results, we prove that deep narrow MLP with width $\operatorname{max}(2 d_x + 1, d_y) + \alpha(\sigma)$ can approximate any continuous function in $C(\mathbb{R}^{d_x}, \mathbb{R}^{d_y})$ on a compact domain, where $0\leq \alpha(\sigma)\leq 2$ is the constant depending on the activation function. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We prove that deep, narrow MLPs of width $d$ with Leaky-ReLU activation function can approximate any $C^2$-diffeomorphisms on $\mathbb{R}^d$.
+For more general activation functions, we prove that deep, narrow MLPs of width $d+1$ and $d+2$ with ReLU and general activation function, respectively, can approximate any $C^2$-diffeomorphisms on $\mathbb{R}^d$. \item We suggest the purely topological indicator $w(d_x, d_y)$, which is equal to the optimal minimum width for the UAP of deep, narrow MLP with Leaky-ReLU activation function. \item Building on the above results, we prove that deep, narrow MLP with width $\operatorname{max}(2 d_x + 1, d_y) + \alpha(\sigma)$ can approximate any continuous function in $C(\mathbb{R}^{d_x}, \mathbb{R}^{d_y})$ on a compact domain, where $0\leq \alpha(\sigma)\leq 2$ is the constant depending on the activation function. \item We prove that width $4$ is the optimal minimum width that deep, narrow MLP to approximate arbitrary continuous function from a compact set $K\subset \mathbb{R}^2$ to $\mathbb{R}^2$. \end{itemize}